littlebizzy/slickstack/readme.md

 * **NEW!** SlickStack now has self-healing functions in the root Crontab and `1-cron-often` and `2-cron-regular` to ensure that Core Cron Jobs will be reinstalled fresh in case they are missing or damaged.
 This self-healing function also ensures that the critical Core Bash Scripts `ss-check` and `ss-worker` also exist and are intact every single day!

-NOTE: The self-healing function will respect any custom Cron Job schedules found in your `ss-config` file...

 * **NEW!** Running `ss-update` will now automagically update your `ss-config` to latest template... any variables that are missing or undefined will simply be setup using the default (recommended) values for those variables...

 * **NEW!** Long-awaited Let's Encrypt (Certbot) support is now live using `SSL_TYPE` option in `ss-config`... those who do not wish to use CloudFlare can now use this approach instead...
 OpenSSL + CloudFlare is still always our recommended approach however... also, keep in mind that during initial setup (the first time that you request an SSL cert via Certbot) you will still need to have CloudFlare active for `.well-known` domain verification to work properly over HTTPS (otherwise Certbot will complain re: the self-signed OpenSSL cert)...